dmbarbour/wikilon/docs/AwelonLang.md

 Instead of solving these problems at the syntax layer, Awelon shifts the burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).

-I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate easily on a serviced dictionary through filesystems and CLI.
+I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary through filesystem and CLI.
 However, graphical views could potentially include checkboxes, sliders, drop-down lists, graphs and canvases, and may offer an interesting foundation for graphical user interfaces within Awelon's application model.

-Numbers are an important target for editable views.
+Numbers are a useful target for editable views.
 A viable sketch:

-        #42         == AWELON(42)
+        #42         == (AWELON 42)
+        42          == [#42 #0 integer]
         -7          == [#0 #7 integer]
-        42          == [#42 #0 integer]
-        3.141       == [3141 #3 decimal]
+        3.141       == [3141 -3 decimal]
-        -0.0070     == [-70 #4 decimal]
+        -0.0070     == [-70 -4 decimal]
-        2/3         == [2 #3 rational]
+        2.998e6     == [2998 3 decimal]
         -4/6        == [-4 #6 rational]
-        2.998e6     == [2.998 6 exp10]

-Here I use bidirectional rewrites, an obvious escape for raw Awelon code, and I build views primarily upon existing views.
+Awelon's natural numbers are given the `#` prefix in favor of an aesthetic view for Church-encoded signed integers.
+The original natural numbers are escaped - every editable view should provide a simple, unambiguous escape to raw Awelon code.
+Most views build upon existing views rather than raw code.
+Building views incrementally upon views is portable and extensible.
+For example, if a programmer sees `[-4 #6 rational]` because their view doesn't support rational numbers, the intention is obvious, and the programmer could easily install support for rationals into their view.

+Ideally, editable views should be *evaluable*.
+That is, program evaluation should generate the same structures we use to input and view programs.
+If we add 3.141 and -0.007, we may wish to see 3.134 in the program output.
+That is, `[3134 -3 decimal]` should be a viable result from a computation.
+The design of evaluable editable views is sensitive to arity annotations, accelerators, and other features.

+Consider, for example, the introduction of comments into our views:

+        /* comment */  ==  " comment " d            (first option)
+                       OR  " comment " (/2) d       (second option)
+                       OR  " comment " NB           (third option) with NB = (/2) d

+In context of evaluable views, the second option is superior to the first because it enables us to

+In context of evaluable views, the first option is not ideal because we cannot generate comments in the program output.
+The second option enables comments to be embedded in program results, and thus is suitable.
+The third option

 Patterns of form `[program lang]` are a simple basis to indicate DSLs, with the set of recognized language words being view-dependent.
 I've used this general design with great success in practice.
 It is simple, efficient, extensible.

+Awelon code evaluates to Awelon code, and it is most convenient if we can aesthetically view and edit the evaluated result.
+Including an arity annotation comments is part of this.
+Evaluable views also imply that, for example, `[-70 #4 decimal]` should be a viable result from adding or multiplying two decimal numbers.
+Design of evaluable editable views must be sensitive to the dictionary and accelerators.

 We can use editable views to represent command lists: